 How Much Load is on Each Fastener?

 The shear and tension forces are independent -- they do not add to one another.
 You assess them separately.
-That is, you calculate both of them to make sure the fastener is secure in shear and also in tension.
+That is, you calculate each of them to make sure the fastener is secure in shear and also in tension.

 Usually the shear force on a wall fastener is simply the weight of the object hanging on the fastener/screw.
 If you have two fasteners supporting the object, each is carrying half it's weight.
 The weight of an object hung on a fastener in the ceiling is pulling on the fastener and thus is tension.
 If the object is flat against the wall you only need to consider shear.
 If it's hanging directly down from the ceiling you only need to consider tension.